abdessalamboulayat/ai-assistant-documentation/README.md

-## AI Documentation Assistant
+## RAG pipeline with Java

 > Intelligent documentation Q&A powered by RAG, semantic caching, and persistent memory.
 ### RAG + Semantic Cache + Memory

-An intelligent AI assistant that ingests your documentation files, answers natural language questions using Retrieval-Augmented Generation, caches semantically similar queries to cut LLM costs, and remembers context across conversation turns.
+An intelligent AI assistant that ingests your documents, answers natural language questions using Retrieval-Augmented Generation, caches semantically similar queries to cut LLM costs, and remembers context across conversation turns.

 ---
 ## Table of Contents